Audaefi/ECS/README.md

 ## Description
 Python Scrapy spider that scrapes product data from various marketplaces.

-These scrapers extract the following fields from Walmart product pages:
+These scrapers extract the following fields from product pages:

 - Product URL
 - Image Url